Frequently Asked Questions

 What is broad-spectrum CBD?

 Broad-spectrum CBD retains most of the cannabinoids, only trace amounts of the terpenes and flavonoids, and a trace or non-detectable level of THC.
 This type of CBD may be best for people who want the benefits of the entourage effect but without the THC and without the distinct flavor of hemp.
+This is the only type of CBD that we use in our products, and we have it lab-tested to ensure there is 0.0% THC.

 What is CBD isolate?